A minimum of an upper second‐class UK Bachelor's degree or an overseas qualification of an equivalent standard in a

 Months of entry

-UCL offers a unique, multidisciplinary environment in which to study health economics and decision science.
-The teaching team comprises economists, statisticians, epidemiologists, mathematicians and public health doctors among others.
+UCL offers a highly multidisciplinary environment in which to study health economics and decision science.
+The teaching team for this programme comprises economists, statisticians, epidemiologists, mathematicians and public health doctors among others.
 As a world-leading university, we research, publish and consult on the topics we teach.
 Our strong links to industry, policy and academia enhance the relevance of our teaching and the employment opportunities of our graduates.